Skip to content

 AFFINE_MPC_BUILD_EXAMPLES Build example executables

-AFFINE_MPC_BUILD_TESTS Build unit tests with GTest
+AFFINE_MPC_BUILD_TESTS Build unit tests and register test entry points

 AFFINE_MPC_BUILD_BINDINGS Build the Python bindings